Malta Mathematical Society: The First Malta Mathematical Society

 The society was responsible for the foundation of the Malta Mathematics Olympiad, which nowadays is in its 11th edition and is independent from the society.

-In 2006, Anthony Licari gave a talk organized by the society titled "A mathematical analysis of literature".

 Reinstatement of the Society

 After around a decade of inactivity, Luke Collins happened to learn about the society from an archived version of the mathematics department's website, and became interested in getting it started again.
 He approached Prof. Joseph Muscat (founder of the first society), together with fellow students Jake Xuereb and Xandru Mifsud, and together they started organising events for the general public.
 During the COVID-19 pandemic, the Society grew a significant online following, since most of its events were held over videoconferencing.
 One of the most popular events during this time was a debate titled "Is Mathematics invented, or discovered?".

 In summer 2021, a short introductory course on differential geometry was held, among other leisurely activities such as a pub quiz.
 In November 2021, a debate titled "Debate: Is Mathematics an Art or a Science?" was organised with guest panellists from different Faculties of the University of Malta.
 This was the last event held before the first Annual General Meeting (AGM).